zendframework/zf3-web/data/posts/2017-04-26-authentication-middleware.md

 will build a simple authentication system using a login page with username and password credentials.

-> Since the content of this post is quite long, we'll detail authorization
+> Since the content of this post is quite long, [we detail authorization
-> in a separate blog post.
+> in a separate blog post](/blog/2017-05-04-authorization-middleware.html).

 ## Getting started